Euronav NV (EURN): Skating on Thin Ice? We Know the Answer

 Jefferies, on the other hand, stated in their research note that they expect to see EURN reach a price target of $12, previously predicting the price at $13.
 The rating they have provided for EURN stocks is “Hold” according to the report published on April 27th, 2022.

-During the last 5 trading sessions, EURN rose by +0.72%, which changed the moving average for the period of 200-days by +70.17% in comparison to the 20-day moving average, which settled at $15.42.
-In addition, Euronav NV saw 89.31% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, EURN fell by -0.12%, which changed the moving average for the period of 200-days by +60.93% in comparison to the 20-day moving average, which settled at $15.70.
+In addition, Euronav NV saw 83.91% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for EURN